Toheeb-Ojuolape/risk-ai/README.md

 - Write unit tests and integration tests for backend and frontend features
 - Enable underwriters to be able to upload images of the assets and use this image data to further finetune the reports
-- Implement a second-layer filter of the news information obtained from the Google News API
+- Implement a second-layer filter of the news information obtained from the Google News API to improve accuracy
 - Develop a speech-to-text feature that enables users to speak to the platform and get things done through speech rather than typing